Tax Form 1098-T FAQs

 I am a recipient of a GI Bill® paid by the Department of Veterans Affairs (VA).
 How are the GI Bill® tuition and stipend payment amounts reported on Form 1098-T?

 Per IRS Publication 970, payments you receive for education, training, or subsistence under any law administered by the Department of Veterans Affairs (VA) are tax-free.
 However, for U.S. tax reporting purposes, GI Bill® recipients are issued a Form 1098-T from the University reflecting the total tuition and fee payments by multiple sources (including GI Bill® paid by VA), not just items personally paid out-of-pocket.
 The amounts of GI Bill® benefits designated for tuition and fees do not count as qualified payments against federal education tax credits.

 GI Bill® payments consist of tuition and a subsistence portion.
 From the total amounts on the Form 1098-T, GI Bill® recipients have to reduce the portion of their tuition paid by the amount of their GI Bill® benefits that were designated for tuition.

 The name on Form 1098-T is incorrect or has been changed, how can I get it corrected?

-To correct or change your name, complete a Name Change Form in the Office of Admissions and Recruitment.
-One of the following originals, current documents are accepted as proof:
+To correct or change your name, complete a Bio/Demo Change Form in the Admissions and Record Center located in the Student Services Bldg.
+1st floor.
+One of the following originals and current documents are accepted as proof:

 - Adoption/Birth Certificate